IsuruMaduranga/federated-gcn/README.md

 * graph_id - ID for identify graphs
 * partition_id - ID of the partition located in server that is used to initialize the weights
 * epochs - number of epochs to train
-* num_rounds - Number of federated rounds to be trained
 * IP(optional - default localhost) - IP of the VM that fl_server is in
 * PORT(optional - default 5000) - PORT that fl_server is listening to